Garlic Butter Shrimp Skillet Quick and Tasty Meal

 Serving garlic butter shrimp in the skillet makes a big impact.
 The shiny sauce looks tasty, and it keeps the shrimp warm.
 I like to garnish with extra parsley and lemon wedges.
 This adds color and freshness to your dish.

 You can also add color with vegetables.
 Bell peppers, zucchini, or cherry tomatoes work well.
 Sauté them with the garlic to bring out their flavors.
 This not only enhances the look but also boosts the nutrition.
 Serve everything with some crusty bread to soak up the sauce.
-Check out the Full Recipe for ideas on plating and serving.

 Variations